sinemeister/hyperskill-java-projects/README.md

 Currently on: <a href="https://hyperskill.org/tracks/8">*Introduction to Java*</a> track.

+## Projects

+All the projects in this repository:

+- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/bulls-and-cows">Chuck Norris Cipher Encoder</a>: A multiway binary to Chuck Norris Unary code encryption/decryption!
+- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/chuck-norris-cipher-encoder">Bulls and Cows</a>: A classic code-breaking game with OOP implementation!

 ## Contact

 Many thanks for checking this repository and the projects that I have done.
 Your interest is very